magizbox/machinelearning/docs/index.md

 > Machine learning is a branch of science that deals with programming the systems in such a way that they automatically learn and improve with experience.
 Here, learning means recognizing and understanding the input data and making wise decisions based on the supplied data.

+We can think of machine learning as approach to automate tasks like predictions or modelling.
+For example, consider an email spam filter system, instead of having programmers manually looking at the emails and coming up with spam rules.
+We can use a machine learning algorithm and feed it input data (emails) and it will automatically discover rules that are powerful enough to distinguish spam emails.

+Machine learning is used in many application nowadays like spam detection in emails or movie recommendation systems that tells you movies that you might like based on your viewing history.
+The nice and powerful thing about machine learning is: It learns when it gets more data and hence it gets more and more powerful the more data we give them.

 # Books

 <div class="books" gid="1FUy9-dpAcceOa3u2t8i_OeVCGzwGKRNwfCmhHxHBu2Q"></div>